To help you, we’ve shared some of our most commonly asked questions.

-A) First of all if you would like to return your Revomaze please contact a member of the team and we can advise you further.
-There will be an assessment made on the puzzle once it has returned to Revomaze HQ.
-This assessment will determine whether the puzzle was damaged due to User Error or a Manufactoring Error and we will be in touch with the outcome.
-See our Terms and Conditions for more information.
+A) First and foremost, if you wish to return your Revomaze, please contact a member of the team and we will be happy to assist you.
+When the puzzle has been returned to Revomaze HQ, it will be evaluated.
+This evaluation will decide if the puzzle was harmed as a result of a User Error or a Manufacturing Error, and we will keep you informed of the results.
+For more details, see our Terms and Conditions for more information.

 Q) What’s the best way to clean my Revomaze core?